 The Putnam County Community Center is a cooling center during regular operating hours of Monday through Friday 8 AM- 3 PM.
 Cooling centers help keep people safe during extremely hot weather and help save money on energy costs.
 For more information on cooling centers, please visit keepwarm.illinois.gov.

-PCCC's Outreach worker will be available in the coming months at the locations listed below to answer questions and discuss available benefits and programs for those 60+.
+PCCC's Outreach worker will be available in the coming months at the locations listed below to discuss available benefits and programs for those 60+ and provide enrollment assistance with Medicare Part B Prevention & Wellness Benefits, Medicare Part D drug plans, Extra Help/Low Income Subsidy, Medicare Savings Programs and Benefit Access.
 No appointment necessary.
 Call 815-339-2711 for more information.

 Hennepin Library- September 13 from 9:30-11:30 AM

 Lake Thunderbird Clubhouse- October 23 from 9:30-11:30 AM

 Hennepin Library- November 8 from 9:30-11:30 AM

 Are you a caregiver of a family member?
 Whether you take care of a parent or older family member or are a grandparent taking care of grandchildren, the PCCC can provide information, assistance and referrals.

 Friday, September 28 @ 1:20 PM

 This trip is officially sold out.
 Please note that we do typically have cancellations so if you would like to place your name on a waiting list, please call (815) 339-2711.